skylite21/flask_angular/README.md

 # Install
-get python3, node, and npm, webpack
+get python3, node, and npm

 # Setup
 get a virtualenv and do